sanskrit/raw_etexts_english/blogs/manasataramgini/2005-12-26_on-the-vedic-anusvara.md

 +++
-title = "On the vedicxa0anusvAra."
+title = "On the vedic anusvAra."

 +++
 The shaunaka, mAnDukya, pANini and other authorities have declared that